AaGillet/AGillet-website/content/project/Back2Sea/index.md

 Analyses conducted in a broad phylogenetic and quantitative evolutionary context allow to address fundamental questions about the patterns and processes driving land-to-water transitions.
 <br></br>
 {{< figure src="funding_MSCA.png" title="" >}}
+_This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101023931._

 ---